Miami International Airport(MIA) Assistance

-With over thousands of daily flights to 167 domestic and international destinations, Miami International Airport, also known as MIA and historically as Wilcox Field, is the primary airport serving the Miami area, Florida, United States.
+With thousands of daily flights to 167 domestic and international destinations, Miami International Airport, known as MIA and historically as Wilcox Field, is the primary airport serving the Miami area, Florida, United States.

 It is the principal international airport for long-haul flights in South Florida and a hub for the Southeast United States, with passenger and cargo flights to locations across the Americas, Europe, Africa, and Asia.
 In addition, it is the largest gateway between the United States and Latin America and the Caribbean and one of the country's most important airline hubs.